 In this instance, the Kmart and Breville blankets both do the job they promise.
 Our lab testing showed that the Kmart takes a little more time to get there, taking 8 minutes to heat up to 40 degrees as opposed to the Breville which gets there in 4 minutes.

-The Kmart and Breville blankets both created some happy and warm customers, and did the job they promised
+The Kmart and Breville blankets both do the job they promise

-But as long as you remember to switch it on before you go to bed, 8 minutes isn’t exactly a long time to wait (that’s enough time to brush your teeth, check that the doors are locked and change into your PJs – does a couple of hundred bucks justify a 4-minute saving?).
+But as long as you remember to switch it on before you go to bed, 8 minutes isn’t exactly a long time to wait.
 The other features that contribute to the Breville blanket’s high price tag are things such as the timer, a greater range of heat settings, and customisable heat zones.

 Top tips for finding the electric blanket of your dreams